Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-\textbf{Definition 1} (Road Network): The road network is represented by a graph $G = (V, E)$, where each link in the network is modeled as a node.
-In the graph $G$, the vertex set $V$ encapsulates spatial attributes of the network, containing $N$ nodes expressed as $V = \{v_1, v_2, \ldots, v_N\}$.
-Each node $v_i$ contains essential attributes, including the length of the road link $L_i$, the total number of lanes $N_{\text{total}}$, and the number of dedicated bus lanes $N_{\text{DBL}}$, with $v_i = (L_i, N_{\text{total}}, N_{\text{DBL}}) \in V$.
-The set $E$ consists of edges, representing the connectivity between pairs of nodes, illustrating the network's intricate linkages.
+The road network is represented by a graph \(G = (\mathcal{V},E)\), where each physical link is modeled as a node to suit GNN feature processing.
+In the graph $G$, the vertex set $\mathcal{V}$ encapsulates spatial attributes of the network containing $N$ nodes, expressed as $\mathcal{V} = \{v_1, v_2, \ldots, v_N\}$.
+Each element $v_i$ contains essential node attributes, including the length of the road section $L_i$, the total number of lanes $N_{\text{total}}^i$, and the presence of dedicated bus lane $N_{\text{DBL}}^i$, with $v_i = (L_i, N_{\text{total}}^i, N_{\text{DBL}}^i) \in {\mathcal{V}}$.
+It is important to note that \( N_{\text{DBL}}^i \) serves as a dynamic attribute in our model.
+Assigning \( N_{\text{DBL}}^i \) a value of 0 or 1 for each node allows for the addition or removal of dedicated bus lanes on specific links (by conversion of one of the general purpose lanes of the link to dedicated bus lane), which enables the simulation of diverse road network scenarios without altering the network's fundamental topology.
+To further refine our model's spatial analysis capabilities, we integrate additional attributes for each node: the number of upstream (\(N_{\text{up}}^i\)) and downstream (\(N_{\text{down}}^i\)) links, the number of upstream (\(N_{\text{up,bound}}^i\)) and downstream (\(N_{\text{down,bound}}^i\)) links connected to network boundary, the presence of dedicated bus lanes in the upstream (\(N_{\text{up,DBL}}^i\)) and downstream (\(N_{\text{down,DBL}}^i\)) directions, and the label of sub-regions (\(Sub_i\)) (which will be discussed in detail later). {Figure~\ref{fig 2:variable illustration} illustrates the details of these spatial attributes.} {The set \(E\) consists of edges \((v_i, v_j)\) representing connectivity between node pairs whose corresponding physical links share a junction, thereby illustrating the network’s physical linkages.}